-Article by Devon Elise Atkins // Studio Visit Photographs by Danielle Schriever
+Article by Devon Elise Atkins // Photos by Danielle Schriever

 One of the nicest things about talking to Kirstine Roepstorff is the pleasure she clearly takes in making her work and talking about her process.
 She is unpretentious and generous with her time although the studio is clearly busy.
 Kirstine’s collages are messy and intuitive, yet carefully considered – she explains that as her practice has developed into a professional career it was very important to her to keep things “raw”.

 Rawness comes with the territory of collage – and is one of the elements that first attracted Kirstine to the medium.
 A jumble of ‘trashy’ materials reconstructed into an idea.
 She enjoyed taking items of little value and adding to them – and the fact that this allowed for mistakes without too much pressure.
 She is careful not to allow herself to use one technique for too long either, not to let the work become to slick or rehearsed.

 Her studio in Kreuzberg is large and spacious, although, she says, it could be double the size and no room would go to waste.
 It is an organised workspace, with hundreds of neatly folded textiles, treasures boxed and labeled, magazines tagged and categorised.